agoda-com/standards-c-sharp/docs/unit-testing.md

   - It's not easy to navigate to the test files.
   - The structure of the test assembly must be kept in sync with that of the implementation.
 - Client side projects (eg. JS) universally put their tests next to the implementations.
 This mitigates the problems above.
 - So, do not create a separate unit test project.
 Place the test code beside the classes they are testing.
-The build process will strip these out from the production build.
+The build process will strip these out from the production build (not yet implemented - POC in progress).

 ## Mocking